inexorabletash/font-table-access/README.md

  * Restrict access to local font data to Secure Contexts and to only the top-most frame by default via the [Feature Policy](https://wicg.github.io/feature-policy) spec
  * Be available from Workers
  * Enable a memory efficient implementation, avoiding leaks and copies by design
+ * Shield applications from unnecessary complexity by requiring that browser implementations produce valid OpenType data in the returned tables

 #### Possible/Future Goals